Kvinnherad: Geography

 The municipality is located along the large Hardangerfjorden, mostly on the southeast side of the fjord on the Folgefonna peninsula, but also a small part on the other side.
 It includes several notable islands in the fjord including Varaldsøy, Fjelbergøya, Borgundøya, and Halsnøya.

 The large Folgefonna National Park, which surrounds the Folgefonna glacier, is partially located in Kvinnherad.
 The northern part of the municipality is often referred to as Mauranger.
 It is the area surrounding the Maurangsfjorden.
-The notable Bondhusbreen glacier is located just south of that fjord, near the village of Sundal.
+The notable Bondhusbreen glacier is located just south of that fjord, near the village of Sunndal.
 The Jondal Tunnel and Folgefonna Tunnel both connect Mauranger with neighboring Odda and Jondal by cutting through the large mountains surrounding Mauranger.

 The municipality has many large lakes including Blådalsvatnet, Juklavatnet, and Onarheimsvatnet.
 Many of these lakes are utilized for hydroelectric power generation.

+Population

 Tourism and places of interest

 Kvinnherad is a popular tourist location because of its natural landscape as well as several places of interest.
 The most notable of which include Kvinnherad Church, the Bondhusbreen glacier, the shipping mural in Høylandsbygd, and Radiohola.
 Rosendal, the administrative centre of the municipality, is the site of the greatest tourist attraction in Kvinnherad: the Barony Rosendal.
 The Barony is the only one of its kind in Norway.
 It is a museum, which offers valuable information about the Union with Denmark, an important period of Norwegian history.
 It was one of the locations of the 1958 film "The Vikings" starring Kirk Douglas, Tony Curtis, Janet Leigh and Ernest Borgnine.
 Many of the citizens of Kvinnherad/Hardanger, Norway were used as extras.